- Not all financial goals have the luxury of a long investing horizon.

-- The desire for stability is a key consideration when investing for shorter time periods
+- Consider the degree of stability needed when investing for shorter time periods.

 While many investments are designed to grow over extended periods of time, there may be occasions, such as saving for a down payment on a home, when there’s only a short window of time to reach a goal.

 How to position investments for the short run

 Even within a period of three years or less, your specific time horizon can provide guidance on the types of assets to consider as well as the appropriate levels of risk to take.
 For example, a portfolio with easily accessible cash investments may be more suitable if you need the money in three months, while someone who doesn’t need the money for three years may have the flexibility to consider a wider array of investment options.

 Here are three guidelines to think about when investing over a short time horizon:

 Given such an abbreviated time period, it’s prudent to reduce the level of risk in an investment plan or portfolio.
 A business or market cycle usually lasts more than three years¹, so there typically isn’t enough time to recover from a loss that may occur if choosing higher risk assets such as stocks.

 To illustrate, the stock market correction that occurred during the "dot.com" crash resulted in the S&P 500 dropping over 35% from 2000-2002 and didn't fully rebound until 2006.